Veil of Gossamer

 Veil of Gossamer is a 2004 album by English rock musician Dave Bainbridge.

-The idea for Veil of Gossamer came from an incident that is said to have occurred in the 7th century to a young shepherd boy whilst on the Northumbrian hills, tending his flock.
-Seeing a strange sight in the sky off in the distance near Bamburgh and Lindisfarne.
+A notable source of inspiration for Veil of Gossamer, particularly for the song "Star-Filled Sky," came from a story that is said to have occurred in the 7th century: A young shepherd boy, whilst tending his flock on the Northumbrian hills, saw a strange sight in the sky in the distance near Bamburgh and Lindisfarne.
 It amounted to 'lights' ascending and descending from the heavens.
-The next day it appears this experience coincided with the death of the celtic saint, St. Aidan.
-The boy was Cuthbert who became a great church leader and saint himself and succeeded St. Aidan. the music comes from this inspiration.
+The next day, this experience appeared to coincide with the death of the celtic saint, St. Aidan.
+The young shepherd was Cuthbert, who became a great church leader and saint himself, and who eventually succeeded St. Aidan.

 Recordings took place at the following: